History of Prayagraj: Imperial capital

 Garuda emblem of the Gupta Empire.

-Various scholarships considers Prayaga as the initial Gupta capital and supports this arguments with The Puranic references, and multiple early Gupta era inscriptions alongside the discovery of numerous coin hoards scattered around the region, further suggesting that the Guptas strengthened their sovereignty over the area prior to further expansion.
+Various scholars consider Prayaga as the initial Gupta capital and supports this arguments with The Puranic references, and multiple early Gupta era inscriptions alongside the discovery of numerous coin hoards scattered around the region, further suggesting that the Guptas strengthened their sovereignty over the area prior to further expansion.

 This statement was also supported by R.S.
 Sharma who claimed that it is highly likely the Guptas based themselves in Uttar Pradesh because from there they could expand anywhere.
 With Prayag as their center, they extended their rule over Anuganga (mid-Gangetic basin), Prayag (modern Prayagraj), Saketa (modern Ayodhya), and Magadha.

 Prayaga Prasasti

 The Allahabad Pillar as seen by the missionary Joseph Tiefenthaler in the 18th century.

 Samudragupta is thought to have come to the throne in the mid-4th century CE.
 His precise date of coronation is not known, however, evidence from both numismatics and epigraphy bear witness that he was one of the greatest rulers of ancient India.
 He was an excellent statesman, a gifted poet, and a musician.
 As noted in the Allahabad Pillar inscription, he was also a great conqueror who unified north and central India.

 In the same inscription, Sri Gupta and Ghatotkacha are given the title of Mahārāja while Chandragupta I and Samudragupta are referred to as Mahārājādhirāja, reflecting the increasing power and imperial glory of the dynasty.